 |Neighboring Countries||India, China|

-Describing the geographic profile about Bhutan, forests cover about 70% of the kingdom.
+While we are talking about the geographic profile about Bhutan, forests cover about 70% of the kingdom.
 The country is dividing into three distinct climatic zones.
 Alpine, temperate, and subtropical zone, while the temperature varies according to elevation.

-The central portion of the country is cold and experience temperate climate throughout the year.
+The central portion of the country is cold and experience a temperate climate throughout the year.
 A hot, humid climate helps maintain a reasonably even temperature in the southern part.
 The four particular seasons remain different for most of the country.
 In the northern region.
-About 10% of the total surface area is covering by Glacier.
+Furthermore, about 10% of the total surface area is covering by Glacier.
 And this is the essential renewable source of water for Bhutan’s river.

 Around the 9th century, the legendary land of Bhutan was first settled by wandering migrants from the Tibet region of China.
 Its also name Druk Yul (Land of the Thunder Dragon) by its people.
 The magnificent Kingdom of Bhutan lies in the eastern Himalayas, which is a sandwich between India and China.